nicolasochem/tzip/proposals/tzip-12/tzip-12.md

   (or
     (pair %add_operator
       (address %owner)
+      (pair
         (address %operator)
+        (nat %token_id)
       )
+    )
     (pair %remove_operator
       (address %owner)
+      (pair
         (address %operator)
+        (nat %token_id)
       )
     )
   )
+)
 ```

-Add or Remove token operators for the specified owners.
+Add or Remove token operators for the specified token owners and token IDs.

 - The entrypoint accepts a list of `update_operator` commands.
 If two different
-  commands in the list add and remove an operator for the same owner,
+  commands in the list add and remove an operator for the same token owner and
-  the last command in the list MUST take effect.
+  token ID, the last command in the list MUST take effect.

 - It is possible to update operators for a token owner that does not hold any token
   balances yet.

+- If one of the specified `token_id`s is not defined within the FA2 contract, the
+  entrypoint MUST fail with the error mnemonic `"FA2_TOKEN_UNDEFINED"`.

 - Operator relation is not transitive.
 If C is an operator of B and if B is an
   operator of A, C cannot transfer tokens that are owned by A, on behalf of B.